-It is important for practices, including Optometry, to ensure submission of clean claims for capturing and increase timely revenues by identifying the causes for non-payment.
+It is important for practices, including Optometry, to ensure the submission of clean claims for capturing and increasing timely revenues by identifying the causes for non-payment.
 It is essential that the staff is well-trained and possesses thorough knowledge of the billing and coding procedures of the Optometry practice.

 According to hmsa.com, A clean claim is defined as a claim that has no defect or impropriety (including any lack of any required substantiating documentation) or particular circumstance requiring special treatment that prevents timely payment from being made on the claim.

-Submission of clean claims is crucial for avoidance of denials and rejections.
-Repeatedly, coding errors, omissions or incorrect information, and/or lack of verification leads to rejected or delayed payments.
-The entire claim settlement process is of submitting the claim, sorting data and finally rendering the payment.
-Few steps to clean claim processing are:
+Submission of clean claims is crucial for the avoidance of denials and rejections.
+Repeatedly, coding errors, omissions or incorrect information, and/or lack of verification lead to rejected or delayed payments.
+The entire claim settlement process is of submitting the claim, sorting data, and finally rendering the payment.

 It is ideal to keep the claim percentage high for running a profitable optometry practice which comes from getting paid at the first submission.
 Ensure common goals and develop plans to resolve any fundamental issues.